bitlogik/uniblow/docs/LinuxRunBin.md

 ### Check authenticity

 The binary is signed with the PGP key of the editor's developer.
 You have to check the authenticity of the binary.
-This way, you can be sure it is the official approved binary from the editor, and was not altered.
+This way, you can be sure it is the official approved binary from the editor, and was not altered in any way.

 **Get the public key** :
 Tails  : `gpg --import <(torsocks curl https://bitlogik.fr/pgp/bitlogik.asc)`